Bansard International: Company milestones

-In 1965 Bansard opened its airfreight department with offices in Orly and later offices located within Charles de Gaulle airport in Paris.
+In 1965, Bansard opened its airfreight department with offices in Orly and later offices located within Charles de Gaulle airport in Paris.

-In 1977 the company opened a custom brokerage department along with its first bonded warehouse in Orly, France.
+In 1977, the company opened a custom brokerage department along with its first bonded warehouse in Orly, France.

 After joining the company in 2000, Simon Pinto became main shareholder and CEO in 2003.
 The company opened subsidiaries in Belgium and China.
 Its Shanghai office was made Asia-Pacific regional headquarters.

-In 2007 Bansard entered into agreement with Allport UK, a freight forwarding company, opening 39% of Bansard's capital.
+In 2007, Bansard entered into agreement with Allport UK, a freight forwarding company, opening 39% of Bansard's capital.
 Bansard opened several offices in France: Poitiers, Limoges and Strasbourg.

-In 2013 Bansard expanded in China and opened new subsidiaries in Spain and India.
+In 2013, Bansard expanded in China and opened new subsidiaries in Spain and India.
 In North Africa, new offices were inaugurated in Tunisia and Morocco.

-In 2013 the US Federal Maritime Commission (FMC) solicited comments on its plan to pool resources in shipping known as the P3 Vessel Sharing Agreement, a plan described as "unprecedented in its scale and scope."
+The US Federal Maritime Commission (FMC) solicited comments on its plan to pool resources in shipping known as the P3 Vessel Sharing Agreement, a plan described as "unprecedented in its scale and scope."
 Bansard, along with many of its shipping industry colleagues, indicated their support for FMC's entry into the P3 Agreement.

-Also in 2013, Bansard implemented plans to handle cargo which fails to fill an entire shipment container, known in the industry as LCL (Less than Container Load), on select shipments to North African countries from five areas of departure in Europe.
+Bansard also implemented plans to handle cargo which fails to fill an entire shipment container, known in the industry as LCL (Less than Container Load), on select shipments to North African countries from five areas of departure in Europe.

-In 2014 Bansard acquired CrossLog, a software company specializing in E-commerce logistics such as warehouse management systems and transport management systems.
+In 2014, Bansard acquired CrossLog, a software company specializing in E-commerce logistics such as warehouse management systems and transport management systems.
 The company was renamed Crosslog International.

-In 2014 Bansard opened offices in Bangladesh and Thailand.
+Bansard also opened offices in Bangladesh and Thailand.

-In 2015 Bansard opened subsidiaries in Vietnam and Israel, and launched offices and warehouses in Nanjing, China.
+In 2015, Bansard opened subsidiaries in Vietnam and Israel, and launched offices and warehouses in Nanjing, China.

-In 2016 Bansard opened subsidiaries in Cambodia and Singapore.

-Also in 2016, Bansard entered into a joint-venture in the United States with Anker International.
+In 2016, Bansard opened subsidiaries in Cambodia, Singapore and entered into a joint-venture in the United States with Anker International.

 In 2019, Bansard acquired a stake in the Australian company Cargo Line International.